 Tufts MC True Blue Recipients: Cathy MacPherson, Elizabeth Mobassaleh, Annmarie Conroy, Christine McEleney, and Jennifer Dagesse, Cheryl Marland-Thomas, and Kathy Zerrip

 Nomination submitted by Cathy Rosenfield, MD, Clinic Director:

-“The pediatric hematology/oncology nurses are a group of women who epitomize the heart and soul of the Floating Hospital for Children.
+“The pediatric hematology/oncology nurses are a group of women who epitomize the heart and soul of the Tufts Children's Hospital.
 Their daily job is a never-ending example of extraordinary.
 To single out one act of kindness would imply that it is a rare occurrence when, in fact, it is just what they do day in and day out.

 “This one example of superlative customer service is one of many in a longstanding record of personalized care and ongoing concern for the children and their families.
-These nurses go above and beyond the already high expectations at the Floating.
+These nurses go above and beyond the already high expectations at Tufts Children's Hospital.
 They follow up with phone calls to make sure that the individual is okay.
 They do physical exams, access ports, draw blood, and administer IV fluids, medications, chemotherapy, and blood products.

 “Most importantly, they listen.
 They hear the parent who is distraught about their child's illness and dealing with their jobs, school and insurance and they find the resources to help them.
 They listen to the child who is frightened, worried, anxious, sick and they console, they hold, they nurture.
 I have worked with most of these women for over 20 years.
 They never tire, complain or quit.
 They have worked hard to improve their services and to support one another.
 I have often said that they are why I continue to work here; parents always say that these nurses are why they stay here at Tufts MC and continue to feel comfortable.”